SimonPaske/photo-puzzle-game/README.md

   * Favicon files were created at the favicon [converter](https://favicon.io/favicon-converter/)
 * Adobe Photoshop
   * Was used to convert photos to low-size images
-  * Was used to slice the image to small squares
+  * Was used to slice the image into small squares
 * Justinmind
   * Was used to create wireframes
 * Ionicons